tgoerlich/Schnapphoto/README.md

 recommended hardware setup
 ==========================
-- a digital camera that is capable of tethered shootings with gPhoto
+- A digital camera that is capable of tethered shootings with gPhoto.
+I used a Nikon D40X for development.
-- a linux system that connects to the camera via usb in my case, it's a Raspberry Pi with the latest Raspbian Wheezy
+- A linux system that connects to the camera via usb.
+In my case, it's a Raspberry Pi with the latest Raspbian Wheezy
-- a Wifi-adapter running in host mode (so you can connect to the host with your smartphone if you do shootings outside)
+- A Wifi-adapter running in host mode (so you can connect to the host with your smartphone if you do shootings outside)
+- If you want to move around with your camera and system, a battey power supply my be usefull.
+I decided to build my own power supply with two LiPo batteries and a step-up DC/DC converter, fitting nicely together with the RasPi and a switch into a little box that sits on the flash mount of my DSLR.
+- A smartphone or other mobile device with a recent web browser and Wi-Fi.
+I personally use an iPhone 4.